Configure Global Log Receiver

 Enter your AWS S3 bucket name in the

-S3 Bucket Name
+S3 Bucket Namefield. -

 From the

-to create a new object.
+AWS Cloud Credentialsmenu, select a cloud credentials object.
+Alternatively, you can also useAdd Itemto create a new object.
 For instructions on creating cloud credentials, see Cloud Credentials. -

 Select a region from the

-drop-down menu.
+AWS Regiondrop-down menu.
 Ensure that you select the same region in which the S3 storage is configured.

 Azure Blob Storage